NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 - **2b) Tag outstanding codes identified by searching on (ii) underlying ontology; Repeat 2a-2b iteratively**    (OPTIONAL - database dependent)
     - Tag outstanding codes from **Step 2a(ii)** not found by **Step 2a(i)**’s search on chemical and proprietary terms alone
-    - This checks if you included all possible terms to ensure codelist completeness.
+    - This checks if you included all possible terms.

         <details><summary><i>How are outstanding codes identified?</i> [Click to expand]</summary>By comparing tags for columns corresponding to Step 2a(i) versus Step 2a(ii).
 Outstanding codes mean if there is an absence of a Step 2a(i) tag, but presence of a Step2a(ii) tag.